-All International Security majors must enroll in INTS 4735 at their first opportunity, and complete INTS 4739 or INTS 4057 in their first year (see Program Training Requirements B, below).
-Advanced Topics Courses (see Program Training Requirements C, below), cannot be taken until a student has completed the aforementioned courses, as well as any foundational course that are pre-requisites for those courses.
-Thus, all International Security students are strongly encouraged to complete all Core Coursework, Foundational Coursework (Program Training Requirements A), and the Skills Coursework (Program Training Requirements B), in their first three to four quarters at the Josef Korbel School.
+All International Security majors must enroll in INTS 4735 at their first opportunity, and complete INTS 4051 or INTS 4057 in their first year.
+Advanced Topics Courses, cannot be taken until a student has completed the aforementioned courses, as well as any foundational course that are pre-requisites for those courses.
+Thus, all International Security students are strongly encouraged to complete all Korbel Core coursework, Degree Core coursework, and the Skills coursework in their first three to four quarters at the Josef Korbel School.

-- 1. International Studies Core: Choose one course (4 credits): - INTS 4324 International Political Economy - INTS 4900 International Politics - 2.
-Program Training Requirements: Six courses (24 credits): - A. Foundational Courses: Three courses, to be completed during the first year (12 credits): - INTS 4700 U.S. Foreign Policy or INTS 4701 U.S. National Security Policy - INTS 4702 Major Issues in International Security Policy - INTS 4703 Security and Strategy - B. Skills Courses: Two courses to be completed during the first year or at the first opportunity for Winter Quarter admits (8 credits): - INTS 4735 Defense and Security Methods
+- 1. Korbel Core two courses (8 credits): - (To be taken within the first two quarters of enrollment, or as early in the program as possible) - o INTS 4091 Great Issues in International Relations - o INTS 4090 Values-Based Leadership in International and Public Affairs - 2.
+Degree Core three courses (12 credits): - INTS 4700 U.S. Foreign Policy or INTS 4701 U.S. National Security Policy - INTS 4702 Emerging Issues in International Security - INTS 4703 Foundations of Security - 3.
+Skills Courses three courses (12 credits): - INTS 4051 Statistical Methods II or INTS 4057 Statistics for International Affairs - INTS 4735 Defense and Security Methods - INTS 4676 Advanced Topics in Security